danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-In order to upload the Lambda to AWS, make sure you have your <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html" target="_blank" rel="noopener noreferrer">AWS credentials</a> configured.
+In order to upload the Lambda to AWS, make sure you have your <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html" target="_blank" rel="noopener noreferrer">AWS credentials configured</a>.
 Then release the Lambda with:

 ```shell
 npm run release